-Legend: + high level of similarity low level of similarity Denomination Visual Similarity assessment Comments Myrtel<>Miriel - Two different letters at the same place.
+Legend: high level of similarity low level of similarity Denomination Visual Similarity assessment Comments Myrtel<>Miriel - Two different letters at the same place.
 Low level of visual similarity Zitrino<>Citrina - Two different letters at the same place.
 Low level of visual similarity Rytm<>Ritmo - One different letter at the same place and one additional letter.
 Low level of visual similarity

-1.2 In case the words share the same letters, the place of letters should be considered.
+1.2 In case the words share the same letters, the place of letters should be considered

-Legend: + high level of similarity low level of similarity Denomination Visual Similarity assessment Comments Ole <> Elo - Two-letter difference; low level of visual similarity.
-Andalus<>Sandalu - More than 2 letters difference since they all change place; low level of visual Melord<>Meldor - similarity.
+Legend: high level of similarity low level of similarity Denomination Visual Similarity assessment Comments Ole <> Elo - Two-letter difference; low level of visual similarity.
+Andalus<>Sandalu - More than 2 letters difference since they all Melord<>Meldor - change place; low level of visual similarity.
+Renia <> Reina + The denominations consist of the same letters; two letters are reversed.
+There is a Casiana <> Casania + high level of visual similarity.